What about Japan?

 Issue Date

-As a result of the BoJ’s large-scale asset purchases, the consolidated Japanese government borrows mostly at the floating rate from households and invests in longer-duration risky assets to earn an extra 3% of GDP.
+Over the last decade, the Japanese public sector has primarily borrowed at floating rates while investing in longer-duration risky assets, earning an annual return exceeding 6% of GDP above its funding costs.
 We quantify the impact of Japan’s low-rate policies on its government and households.
-Because of the duration mismatch on the government balance sheet, the government’s fiscal space expands when real rates decline, allowing the government to keep its promises to older Japanese households.
+The government duration mismatch expands fiscal space when real rates fall, helping the government fulfill promises to older households.
 A typical younger Japanese household does not have enough duration in its portfolio to continue to finance its spending plan and will be worse off.
-Low-rate policies tax younger, poorer and less financially sophisticated households.
+Low-rate policies tend to tax younger and less financially sophisticated households.